meltano/handbook/src/_engineering/dev-standards.md

 #### A: The invisible high cost of missing docs

-There are several invisible costs that appear immediately after docs are delayed: additional support costs and training costs, along with additional overhead related to administrating and prioritizating the follow-on issue.
-All of these together can easily add up to 3x or 4x the cost of writing the docs in the first place.
+There are several invisible costs that appear immediately after docs are delayed: additional support costs and training costs, along with additional overhead related to administrating and prioritizing the follow-on issue.
+All of these together can quickly add up to more than the cost of the docs authoring itself.

-Apart from the above-mentioned costs, there's an additional risk that a user will _discover_ the feature and then _fail_ to implement it.
+Apart from the above-mentioned costs, there's an additional risk that a user will _discover_ the feature and then fail to implement it.
 Contrary to our goal of providing "early access" to a valuable feature, we risk damaging a user's confidence in our product because of a bad onboarding experience.

 ### Exceptions to documentation requirements